-ITP 203 INTERPRETING III: 4 credits
+ITP 203 INTERPRETING III: 4 credits Prerequisite: ITP 202 or program approval

 This course is part three of a three-part sequence.
 This course will focus on interpreting/transliterating English colloquialism, conversational, expressions, gestures, and idioms unique to the Deaf and Hearing cultures.
 Transliterating techniques, working with Deaf-Blind consumers, and oral interpreting will be discussed.
 Upon completion, students will be able to successfully interpret/transliterate for Deaf/Hard of Hearing consumers who utilize various modes of communication.